Actindo-AG/Documentation/Core1Platform/AdministratingCore1/03_ManageGroups.md

 ![Group management](../../Assets/Screenshots/Core1Platform/AdministratingCore1/GroupManagment.png "[Group management]")

-1. Check whether users are assigned the group.
+1. Check whether users are assigned to the group.
 To do this, select the checkbox of the user group you want to delete.
     The editing toolbar is displayed.

     ![Group selected](../../Assets/Screenshots/Core1Platform/AdministratingCore1/GroupSelected.png "[Group selected]")